flenniken/statictea/docs/messages.md

-    "No matching end right parentheses.", ## wNoMatchingParen "You cannot assign to the functions dictionary.", ## wReadOnlyFunctions "The variable \'$1\' wasn\'t found in the l or f dictionaries.", ## wNotInLorF "You cannot call the variable because it\'s not a function or a list of functions."]
+    "No matching end right parentheses.", ## wNoMatchingParen "You cannot assign to the functions dictionary.", ## wReadOnlyFunctions "The variable \'$1\' wasn\'t found in the l or f dictionaries.", ## wNotInLorF "You cannot call the variable because it\'s not a function or a list of functions.", ## wNotFunction "None of the $1 functions matched the first argument."]
 ```